-Hebrew Tidbit: The answer is that without the listener there is no "market" for the gossip.
-Gossip is called rachilas in Hebrew and comes from the root word for "peddler".
+HebrewThe answer is that without the listener there is no "market" for the gossip.
+Gossip isTidbit:called rachilas in Hebrew and comes from the root word for "peddler".
 A peddler of tales has nothing to sell if there are no customers.
 So the listener is actually the only one that can stop the "character assassination" from happening.
 In fact, it is his/her responsibility.